The anatomy of accessible forms: Best practices

 <input type=”text”>

-In the above example, we can see that for both form fields the visible label is “name” but it is not descriptive enough for the users to take necessary action.
+In the above example, we can see that for both form fields, the visible label is “name.”
+This is not descriptive enough for the users to take necessary action.
 Each form field should contain its own visible label and it should be descriptive.
-We would improve the example above by providing visible labels for both form fields and specifying where the first name and last name should be entered.
+We can improve the example above by providing visible labels for both form fields and specifying where the first name and last name should be entered:

 <label for=”fname”>First Name</label>